 “We found in most cases, our patients had given up.
-We had to gain their trust and convince them things could be better,” says Pam Aldridge, director of Revenue Enhancement and Clinical Documentation Improvement at Durham Regional Hospital, who adds that there are many contributing factors, including homelessness, mental health issues, and substance abuse.
+We had to gain their trust and convince them things could be better,” says Pam Aldridge, director of Revenue Enhancement and Clinical Documentation Improvement at Duke Regional Hospital, who adds that there are many contributing factors, including homelessness, mental health issues, and substance abuse.
 “We couldn’t treat chronic conditions without first treating behavior.”

 The program has additional goals which include:

 Twelve patients were enrolled in the Care Partners program between July 2009 and April 2011.
 The impressive results include:

 “Patients who enrolled and graduated from the Care Partners program report significant improvement in the overall quality of their lives and ability to manage their health,” reports Mary O’Brien, director for Patient Resource Management at Duke University Hospital.